ariannamethod/nicole/README.md

 ---

-## Repo-coupled evolution
+## Repo-coupled evolution (she learns from her own commits)

-Nicole studies the repository as eagerly as she studies conversations.
+Nicole studies the repository as eagerly as she studies conversations, which means she's literally learning from her own development process.
+It's recursive self-improvement all the way down.
 The monitoring and learning duo turn version control into an ambient training ground.

 ### Flow of information